benjamin-ngandwe/-virtual-cybersecurity-lab-NETWORKWALKS-B083-WK2/README.md

 ## Project Overview
 This project focuses on setting up a virtual cybersecurity and penetration-testing lab using VirtualBox and Kali Linux.
 ## Objectives
-- Install virtual box and Kali Linux
-- Configure NAT Network
-- Assign static IP address on Kali Linux VM
-- Test network connectivity and DNS resolution
-- Take a snapshot of the VM
 - Install Android and Windows 10 VMs
 - Assign static IPs on Windows 10 and Android VMs
 - Test connectivity and DNS resolution
 - Take a snapshot of the VMs
-- Document the process
-- Create a Penetration Testing Report
+- Install Zenmap on Windows 10 VM for network scanning
+- Footprint the live website networkwalks.com using six built-in Kali Linux tools
 ## Purpose of Lab
-The lab provides a safe, isolated, and controlled environment for learning cybersecurity concepts and carrying out authorized security testing.
-It can be used to practice network reconnaissance, port scanning, vulnerability assessment, packet analysis, web security testing, exploitation techniques, and experimenting with different cybersecurity tools.
+The purpose of this lab is to gather information about the live website networkwalks.com using six Kali Linux tools: WHOIS, WhatWeb, Nslookup, Curl, Wafw00f, and DNSRecon.
+Each tool provides different information about the target, helping to build a basic security profile.
+The findings will be used in later tasks for scanning, security testing, and reporting.